plakich/eca/README.md

 ### data-eca-offset: <a name="offset"></a>

-You can set any number you want for this but eca forces the max to always be half the element height plus half the screen’s height (window.innerHeight).
+You can set any number you want for this but ECA forces the max to always be half the element height plus half the screen’s height (window.innerHeight).
 This has to be the max because of how elements are considered to be visible.
 An element is visible when its top or bottom edge is in the range zero to window height (e.g., assume the screen is a box, the element a smaller box, the bottom of the screen point 0, and the top of the screen to be window Height, whatever the height of the window is).
 But offset is telling the app to adjust that behavior, to make the top farther down by offset amount. **Essentially, adding an offset to an element is like saying “yes, the top of the element might be past the bottom of the screen (point zero), but pretend it’s farther back still.”**

 **That pretending can lead to buggy behavior if we don’t set a max.** So we do a test.
 We place an element’s center in the center of the screen (half the window’s height) and calculate the distance from the element’s edge (half the element’s height) to the screen’s opposite edge (half window height plus half element height).
 This is the max offset because if it’s greater than this it would be saying the element’s edge (when offset is added to the edge) is outside the screen while in the center, which is obviously a bug.

 But even if you stick within that range, no matter what, the element will be considered in view when it’s bottom touches the viewport bottom--so basically **the element’s height is the true max offset.**

-**eca does this to prevent edge cases where elements are at or near the top or bottom edges of the document.** If an element is flush with the bottom of the document, for instance, it can’t be offset by any more than its height, because the screen isn’t scrollable past that amount.
+**ECA does this to prevent edge cases where elements are at or near the top or bottom edges of the document.** If an element is flush with the bottom of the document, for instance, it can’t be offset by any more than its height, because the screen isn’t scrollable past that amount.

 ### data-eca-remove-animation-when-not-in-view: <a name="reset-animation-state"></a>

 When set, this option removes the animated class from an element when it’s no longer visible on screen, which effectively removes the animation.
 If the animate-with-transitions option is set, and assuming the offset option is set as well, the animation will reverse when it’s no longer visible (transition back to its original state).
-If animate-with-transitions option is not set, and even if the offset option is set, eca will assume the user is using animations for animations, not transitions, which means only when the element goes completely out of view will the animated class be removed (because there’s no logical way to reverse complex animations, especially those involving transforms).
+If animate-with-transitions option is not set, and even if the offset option is set, ECA will assume the user is using animations for animations, not transitions, which means only when the element goes completely out of view will the animated class be removed (because there’s no logical way to reverse complex animations, especially those involving transforms).
 In either case, whether using transitions or animations, setting the remove-animation-when-not-in-view option makes the element animatable again when it comes back into view (i.e., any animation defined for it will play again).

 Note, **this option only removes the animation one way, when the user scrolls back up the page and the element disappears below the viewport.** The other way, when the user keeps scrolling down such that the element disappears above the viewport, does not remove the animation.
 Although I wrote the app so elements have the chance to animate both ways (whether the user scrolls up to it or down the page to it), I decided to only have the animation state reset one way as explained above.

-I made eca this way because of how most people define animations.
+I made ECA this way because of how most people define animations.
 A common animation to see on many pages is the fade up into view one, or having the element rise in some way.
 If the animation was removed when scrolling down the page (i.e., when the element is above the viewport) the element risks entering a cycle where the animation class is removed, immediately added again (because the user is still scrolling), and then removed again.
 For this reason, and because most sites have a logical scroll order (i.e., starting at the top, the user scrolls down the page), this option only removes the animation one way, when the element goes back below the viewport.

 ### data-eca-animate-all-on-first-sight vs default app behavior: <a name="animate-all-vs-default"></a>